uiuc-kang-lab/zk-torch/test_gpu_scripts/README.md

 4. name: Execute script to enqueue job: this ssh to CC.
 And it appends necessary dependencies for gpu testing and sends the sbatch job to CC SLURM node to test it

 ## Notes
-- The GitHub Actions may show error messages when CC network is not accessible.
+- The GitHub Actions may show error messages (e.g., Error: Timed out while waiting for handshake) when CC network is not accessible.
 This is because the VM hosted by GitHub cannot access the CC network.
-In this case, the workflow will fail and the user will have to manually cancel the GitHub Actions workflow and re-run it when the network is accessible.
+In this case, the workflow will fail and the user will have to manually cancel the GitHub Actions workflow and re-run it when the network is accessible (i.e., click `Checks` tab and `Re-run all jobs` button under the PR).